shellyasia/www/en/docs/shelly-2l-gen3.md

 ### Inputs
 - One (Control) button:
   - Press and hold for 5 seconds: Enables Device Access Point and Bluetooth connection.
-  - Press and hold for 10 seconds: Performs factory reset.
+  - Press and hold for 10 seconds: Performs a factory reset.

 ### Outputs
 - Monochrome LED indicator:
-  - AP enabled, Wi-Fi disabled: 1 sec ON / 1 sec OFF
+  - **AP enabled, Wi-Fi disabled:** 1 sec ON / 1 sec OFF
-  - Wi-Fi enabled, not connected: 1 sec ON / 3 sec OFF
+  - **Wi-Fi enabled, not connected:** 1 sec ON / 3 sec OFF
-  - Connected to Wi-Fi network: Constantly ON
+  - **Connected to Wi-Fi network:** Constantly ON
-  - Cloud enabled, not connected: 1 sec ON / 5 sec OFF
+  - **Cloud enabled, not connected:** 1 sec ON / 5 sec OFF
-  - Connected to Shelly Cloud: Constantly ON
+  - **Connected to Shelly Cloud:** Constantly ON
-  - OTA (Over-the-Air Update): 0.5 sec ON / 0.5 sec OFF
+  - **OTA Update in progress:** 0.5 sec ON / 0.5 sec OFF
-  - Button pressed and held for 5 seconds: 0.5 sec ON / 0.5 sec OFF
+  - **Button pressed and held for 5 seconds:** 0.5 sec ON / 0.5 sec OFF
-  - Button pressed and held for 10 seconds: 0.25 sec ON / 0.25 sec OFF
+  - **Button pressed and held for 10 seconds:** 0.25 sec ON / 0.25 sec OFF

-*Note: The LED states are listed in order of priority.
-Each higher-priority state overrides the previous one.*
+*Note: States are prioritized from top to bottom.
+Higher-priority states override previous ones.*

 ## Specifications